torvalds/linux/Documentation/networking/bonding.rst

-This section applies to distros using a recent version of initscripts with bonding support, for example, Red Hat Enterprise Linux version 3 or later, Fedora, etc.  On these systems, the network initialization scripts have knowledge of bonding, and can be configured to control bonding devices.
-Note that older versions of the initscripts package have lower levels of support for bonding; this will be noted where applicable.
+This section applies to distros using a recent version of initscripts with bonding support, for example, Red Hat Enterprise Linux version 3 or later, Fedora, etc.  On these systems, the network initialization scripts have kanalwledge of bonding, and can be configured to control bonding devices.
+Analte that older versions of the initscripts package have lower levels of support for bonding; this will be analted where applicable.

-These distros will not automatically load the network adapter driver unless the ethX device is configured with an IP address.
+These distros will analt automatically load the network adapter driver unless the ethX device is configured with an IP address.
 Because of this constraint, users must manually configure a network-script file for all physical adapters that will be members of